 All academic, school, special, tribal, and legally established public libraries in the state of Oregon, as well as non-profit organizations partnering with Oregon libraries, are eligible to apply for project funding through a Library Services and Technology Act (LSTA) Competitive Grant.

-The deadline for final applications will be February 1, 2019 at 5pm.
+The deadline for final applications was February 1, 2019 at 5pm.
 These will be reviewed by the LSTA Advisory Council in March, and the Council's funding recommendations will go to the State Library Board for their approval in April.
 Applicants will be notified of their application status by May 1, and projects may begin July 1, 2019.

 Each fiscal year, the State Library of Oregon budgets approximately 20 to 25% of the state's LSTA allotment for competitive grant projects (contingent upon federal LSTA funding).
 For FY2019, we anticipate the ability to award a total of about $450,000.